 Whether you live next door to your grandkids or across the country, most grandparents would agree that maintaining a strong bond with them is essential.
-But, as the years pass and youngsters get more distracted, how can you build a deep relationship that will last?
+But, as the years pass and youngsters get more distracted, how can you build a deep relationship that’ll last?
 Here are some ideas to help you start building a strong bond with your grandchildren and continue being the source of love and comfort for them today.

 Be a Source of Support